shinn5112/IP-Tracker/README.md

    server address = smtp.gmail.com
    port = 587
    Yahoo:
-   server address = smtp.yahoo.com
+   server address = smtp.mail.yahoo.com
    port = 587

-   Other emial providers have not been tested.
+   Other email providers have not been tested.

 4. If this is your first time running the Setup.py, you need to select option 1, configure.
-You will then be asked a series of questions about your severver and email setup.
+You will then be asked a series of questions about your server and email setup.
 Make sure you use absolute paths to files and the proper email settings, otherwise the program will fail to run.
 For your first install, your email subject should read WAN Test or something similar.
 You can go back and change this by running Setup.py again and selecting option 2, edit.